 Do they compare the investment into their company to something that indicates their value? (read this post of Psychology of pricing)

 Some designers will attest that doing the same look and aesthetic is boring and not providing their clients the greatest range of items to select from. —-But not all options are good options.
 Do you budget for relearning how you work with a new vendor or contractor?
-Or did you just reduce your fee on the project because their budget was less than what you are used to?
+Or did you inadvertently reduce your fee on the project because their budget was less than what you are used to?

 - Do you know based on the project size and duration what that monthly income for your business will be?

 - Do you know how long it will be to complete the project?